adhocteam/homework/README.md

 Your goal on these exercises should be to write well-structured code that addresses the problems as they are stated in the instructions.
-Designing the code in an easy-to-read and straightforward way will get you more points than creating a fancy object hierarchy, showing off what you would do in a larger project, or making it enterprise ready (please don't make it enterprise ready).
+Designing the code in an easy-to-read and straightforward way will get you more points than creating a fancy object hierarchy, showing off what you would do in a larger project, or making it enterprise ready.

 Submitting your completed homework
 ----------------------------------